XAMPP configuration for sending mail using PHP

 In this step, we will set up our email configuration in our Sendmail application.
 Before performing this step please confirm mail configuration values like server address, port, username, and password for your email.

 Go to your XAMPP directory again and find the Sendmail directory.
-Open sendmail.ini file inside and find the sendmail portion.
+Open the sendmail.ini file inside and find the sendmail portion.

 smtp_server=smtp.gmail.com